nnam-droid12/iHealth/README.md

 </br>

 <a name="generativeAI"></a>
-## How Generative AI are Solving the Problem
+## How AI Machine learning are Solving the Problem

-Generative AI plays a pivotal role in addressing iHealth's primary challenge: rapid and accurate diagnosis and patient scanning.
-By leveraging generative AI algorithms, our solution can swiftly analyze live patient data, such as skin rashes or symptoms, in real-time through image recognition or natural language processing.
-This technology allows for rapid assessments, identifying potential medical conditions and suggesting treatment options with remarkable speed and precision.
-It revolutionizes healthcare by providing immediate, reliable insights, ultimately expediting the diagnostic process and improving patient outcomes while reducing the burden on medical professionals and facilities.
+AI and Machine Learning plays a pivotal role in addressing iHealth's primary challenge: rapid and accurate diagnosis and patient treatment.

 </br>

 ### All of the source codes are available here.

 - iHealth Frontend APP SOURCE CODE [@nnam-droid12](https://github.com/nnam-droid12/iHealth)
-- NOTCHAI Backend App SOURCE CODE [@nnam-droid12]()
+- iHealth Backend App SOURCE CODE [@nnam-droid12](https://github.com/nnam-droid12/iHealth-backend)